 Policing involves creating a policer that specifies the bandwidth limits for the traffic.
 Packets that exceed the limits are out of profile or nonconforming.
 Each policer specifies the action to take for packets that are in or out of profile.
-These actions, carried out by the marker, include dropping the packet or marking down the packet with a new user-defined value.
+These actions, carried out by the marker, include dropping the packet or marking down the packet with a new value that is user-defined.

-You can create an individual policer.
-QoS applies the bandwidth limits specified in the policer separately to each matched traffic class.
+You can create this type of policer:

+Individual-QoS applies the bandwidth limits specified in the policer separately to each matched traffic class.
 You configure this type of policer within a policy map by using the policy-map configuration command.